by Celeste Lipford and Terry Lipford - last updated on 10/21/2025

 Pau, located in the beautiful region of Nouvelle-Aquitaine in southwestern France, is a city that combines historical charm, natural beauty, and a touch of elegance.
 This vibrant city, often referred to as the "Green City" or "Garden City," is framed by the breathtaking backdrop of the Pyrenees Mountains.

-One of the city's most notable landmarks is the Château de Pau, a stunning medieval castle that was once the birthplace of King Henry IV of France.
+One of the city's most notable landmarks is the Château de Pau, a stunning medieval castle that was the birthplace of King Henry IV of France.
 Visitors can explore its ornate rooms and immerse themselves in French royal history.
 The castle is surrounded by lush gardens and offers panoramic views of the city and the mountains beyond.

 Outdoor enthusiasts will be able to appreciate Pau's proximity to the Pyrenees, offering opportunities for hiking, skiing, and other mountain activities.
 With its rich history, natural beauty, and warm ambiance, Pau is a delightful destination for travelers seeking a taste of French culture and the splendor of the Pyrenean landscape.